 First, we’ll check the port and examine the port terminals closely using a light.
 Look at the terminals and see if terminals 4 and 16 appear larger than any of the others.

 Terminal 4 is chassis ground, and 16 is power.
-These two terminals are used to power up your scan tool and, for now, are the most important terminals to examine.
+These two terminals power your scan tool and, for now, are the most important to examine.

-In the workshop, I used a test probe to drag test tension on the terminals, which checks for spreading.
+In the workshop, I used a test probe to drag-test the terminals for tension, checking for spreading.
 If the tension is low, I’ll use a fine mental tool to tighten the terminal legs.
 I don’t advise poking anything into the front of the DLC unless you see an obvious terminal spread.

 The second check will require a test light or voltmeter.
 You can find both here on the Auto electrical repair tools page.

 Testing as per the diagram above will test both power and ground paths.
-If you don’t get a result on the voltmeter or test light, then go ahead and test each in isolation to assess if power or ground is missing.
+If you don’t get a reading on the voltmeter or test light, go ahead and test each in isolation to see if power or ground is missing.

 It is best to back probe the DLC terminals, but I know that can be a pain in the ass to access.
 Alternatively, use a paperclip or similar to gently probe.